AlacrisIO/meta/competition.md

 Maybe a serious competitor, maybe not.

-Skale
+SKALE
 -----

-[Skale](https://www.skalelabs.com/) no whitepaper yet, but it looks like they will be offering a Plasma solution.
+[SKALE](https://www.skalelabs.com/) no whitepaper yet, but it looks like they are offering a fast side-chain solution with its own economic validation network.
 [https://medium.com/@megadeth20/skale-labs-overview-115e75ba48d6](Medium) introduction.

-TODO: see the CTO's posts on Ethresear.ch.
+TODO: see the CTO's posts on Ethresear.ch, their recently released code, etc.
+They look extremely competent on the network and security side, though they don't seem to have a good understanding of the contract side.
+Follow them.

 Stellar